naveen246/blog/content/posts/buffer-pool.md

 This can be done using LRU, LFU and other strategies.

 LRU can be implemented by using a list of unpinned buffers.
-When a replacement buffer needs to be chosen, remove the buffer-page at the head of the list and use it.
+When a buffer's pin count becomes 0 (no longer used by any client), add it to the tail-end of the list.
-When a buffer's pin count becomes 0, add it to the end of the list.
+When a buffer needs to be chosen, the Least Recently Used buffer-page is present at the head of the list so remove the buffer-page at the head of the list and use it.